St Anne Parish

 In 2008, Deacon Juan Ibarra arrived at St. Anne's and works tirelessly with the parish and in particular the Hispanic community, as a retired deacon.

-In covering a hundred and thirty eight years so briefly, it is impossible to fully celebrate the many individuals, groups and organizations that support and assist the parish.
+In covering almost a hundred and fifty years so briefly, it is impossible to fully celebrate the many individuals, groups and organizations that support and assist the parish.
 The author would like to apologize to those not specifically mentioned in this history who have aided in the establishment of St. Anne's Catholic Community.
 Specific mention, however, is due to the Knights of Columbus for their continued spiritual, financial and practical support.